 2. Setting the Agenda

-2.1 Does the coach help identify and reconfirm what the client wants to focus on in the coaching session?
+order now 2.1 Does the coach help identify and reconfirm what the client wants to focus on in the coaching session?

 Although coaching shies away from formulas in a way that NLP or perhaps a consultant might embrace, setting the agenda might be as close as it gets to a formulaic call and response between coach and client.
 First comes the call.
 “Just to be clear, I understand the agenda for this call to be (fill in the blank)?
 Second comes the response, “Yes.
 That’s it.”
 As a coach, you cannot simply assume the agenda is implied or clearly understood without that simple, clear, yes/no, question, where the client says “yes’ without any other qualifiers.
 If your client hesitates, adds, subtracts, or launches into a different direction, you need to go for setting a clear agenda again.

-2.2 Does the coach help the client create a session agenda that is measurable?
+cheap generic viagra 2.2 Does the coach help the client create a session agenda that is measurable?

 When the client says something like,” I just want to explore my relationship” or something that seems hard to measure, change your perspective.
 Measurability is a big deal when it comes to passing the coaching standards.
 Helping create an agenda that’s measurable helps the client see the value of coaching and provides more accountability and structure to a coaching call.
 Measurability could be as easy as coming up with a new perspective on work or a project.
 It could be coming away with two action steps to take the next week around health and exercise.
 You could be coming up with a new study plan or talking to specific professor or instructor.
 But whatever the measure is, It’s helpful to involve some number or some other specific tool such as a new perspective or new value.
 Something that you can write down on a piece of paper and that says “this is this is what we got out of the coaching session.”

-2.3 Does the coach explore why this agenda is important to the client or what impact this agenda will have on the clients life?
+read more 2.3 Does the coach explore why this agenda is important to the client or what impact this agenda will have on the clients life?

 Asking a question or two about the importance of the agenda to provide exploration and depth to the session.
 Suggested questions could be along the lines of “what impact would accomplishing this or focusing on this have on other areas of your life?”